MauricioJCarrillo/calculator-webapp/README.md

-# Curso practico de javascript platzi:
+# Curso practico de JavaScript - Platzi

 This is my first project using javascript concepts.